NLCR/CZIDLO/README.md

 #### Core database ####

-No need to upgrade.
+No upgrade needed.

 #### Process database ####

-No need to upgrade.
+No upgrade needed.

 #### Solr server ####

-No need to upgrade.
+No upgrade needed.

 ##################################